Fine Day Press

 Identifying Opportunities

 In our customer surveys, we asked users to tell us about their experience shopping for wedding invitations.
-Using that information, I created a journey map to illustrate a user’s buying experience, from exploration to brand advocacy.
+Using that information, I created a journey map illustrating a user’s buying experience, from exploration to brand advocacy.
+This helped identify specific opportunities where we could affect the sales funnel.

 Connecting Opportunities to Deliverables